redpanda-data/connect/website/cookbooks/enrichments.md

 description: How to configure Benthos to process a workflow of enrichment services.
 ---

 This cookbook demonstrates how to enrich a stream of JSON documents with HTTP services.
-This method also works with AWS Lambda functions, subprocesses, etc.
+This method also works with [AWS Lambda functions][processor.lambda], [subprocesses][processor.subprocess], etc.

 We will start off by configuring a single enrichment, then we will move onto a workflow of enrichments with a network of dependencies using the [`workflow` processor][processor.workflow].